uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 ### Minimum functionality standards

 The production approvals process will include an assessment of whether a product includes certain minimum functionality.
-In order to be granted production credentials for an MTD for Income Tax product, a software product must:

-* capture and submit fraud prevention header data to the specifications required by law
-* include functionality that enables
+In order to be granted production credentials for an MTD for Income Tax product, a software product must capture and submit fraud prevention header data to the specifications required by law and include functionality that enables:

-** Commented [WJ(T2]: Editors to add hyperlink here to where we discuss ‘fraud prevention headers’ further down **

 1. The creation and maintenance of all business records a customer is required by law to keep and maintain in digital form
 2. Submission of quarterly update information for each business income	source (self-employment, multiple self-employments, UK property income)
 3. Customers to have the option to report data using the ‘Annual API’ at any time
 4. Submission of an End of Period Statement for each business income source (with declaration of completeness)
 5. Customers to call for and view an estimate of their Income Tax liability for each tax year at any time